SAManage/Samples/Add Other Assets/README.md

-#Import Users w/ Custom Fields
+#Import Other Assets w/ Custom Fields
 ##Overview

 This simple script creates Samanage assets based on a CSV source with custom fields.